 The program has a singular focus on equipping you with the skills required to land a tech job — and to adapt over time, as in-demand skills evolve.
 In many ways, it was similar to basic training.
 Like the military, success requires long hours and, at times, little sleep.
 It demands a focus on the mission at hand to minimize distractions.

 Not having the best attendance record in high school meant I missed out on many learning opportunities.
 However, serving in the military drilled into me the importance of force readiness through diligent training; in the Marine Corps, attendance for training courses was never optional.
-I approached web development the same way, and I could see how my attendance in each class contributed to my readiness to perform the duties of a web developer after completing the course.
+I approached software engineering the same way, and I could see how my attendance in each class contributed to my readiness to perform the duties of a web developer after completing the course.

 Leverage your team members to accomplish a common goal.